mikegagnon/linked-lists/README.md

 That's fine because we will concretely explore these steps throughout this mini course, over and over again.

+There are primarily two steps when implementing a recursive function:

+- Step 1.
+Base case(s)
+    - Analyze the corner cases
+    - Merge cases
+- Step 2.
+Recursive case
+    - Assume correctness
+    - Make one step of progress

 ### Step 1.
 Base case(s)

 Every recursive function has at least one "base case" and at least one